Nonvolatile bistable memory and Ising machine based on Micro-Electro-Mechanical Systems: Duality

 \section{Duality}

-We have shown that the Ising machine may be constructed with the use of the parallel MEMS under the constant-voltage condition but not under the constant-charge condition.
-We have also shown that the Ising machine may be constructed with the use of the comb-teeth MEMS under the constant-charge condition but not under the constant-voltage condition.
-We now argue that these properties are the consequence of the duality relation.
+We have shown that the Ising machine may be constructed with the use of the parallel MEMS by controlling voltage.
+We have also shown that the Ising machine may be constructed with the use of the comb-teeth MEMS by controlling charge.
+We argue that there is a duality relation between these two systems.

 The differences between two types of MEMS are the electrostatic potentials Eq.(\ref{EneN}) under the constant voltage and Eq.(\ref{Ucomb}) under the constant charge, i.e.,

 They are explicitly given by

 These two potentials are transformed into one another by